pennea/pennea.github.io/README.md

 # Quirks

-- github appears to only regenerate the site if there are changes in the repo --- as such, things like the event sidebar which only shows upcoming events won't update
+- github appears to only regenerate the site if there are changes in the repo --- as such, things like the event sidebar which only shows upcoming events won't update, which could result in past events showing up